 Continental Divide TrailAt 3,100 miles, the Continental Divide Trail is not for the faint of heart: Only about 25 people a year attempt to hike the entire trail, which runs between Mexico and Canada.
 Some areas can only be traveled by bushwacking, aka make-your-own-trails, and roadwalking.

-Superior Hiking TrailEveryone loves Superior: Hiker Andrew Skurka ranks the trail among his 10 favorite US hikes, Readers Digest ranks it among its top 5.
+Superior Hiking TrailEveryone loves Superior: Hiker Andrew Skurka ranks the trail among his 10 favorite U.S. hikes, Readers Digest ranks it among its top five.
 The 275-mile footpath showcases scenic views -- boreal forests, rushing waterfalls and the 30-mile-long Sawtooth Mountains are among the attractions -- as well as 81 campsites for a little R&R.

 Best times to hike: Late spring to early fall.
 960 1280

 Colorado TrailHikers, horse riders and bicyclists, the Colorado Trail is calling your name.
-The 486-mile trail runs from the Denver area to Durango, CO, with some of Colorado’s most beautiful scenery in between: wildlife (marmots, deer, sheep and more), as well as wildflowers, forests, lakes and streams ideal for fishing.
-A thru-hike generally takes 4 to 6 weeks to complete -- a feat accomplished by roughly 150 people per year.
+The 486-mile trail runs from the Denver area to Durango, Colorado, with some of Colorado’s most beautiful scenery in between: wildlife (marmots, deer, sheep and more), as well as wildflowers, forests, lakes and streams ideal for fishing.
+A thru-hike generally takes four to six weeks to complete -- a feat accomplished by roughly 150 people per year.